Categorification of generic Su-Zhang character formula: BGG resolutions

-Our main point of view is that the above narrow Verma modules and their resolutions can be constructed from odd reflections and changes of Borel subalgebras.
+Our main point of view is that such resolutions can be constructed from odd reflections and changes of Borel subalgebras.
 In contrast to the situation for semisimple Lie algebras, a basic classical Lie superalgebra admits several non-conjugate Borel subalgebras, and passing from one Borel to another via odd reflections is a genuinely new and essential feature of the theory.
 From the perspective of Nichols algebras of diagonal type \cite{heckenberger2009classification,andruskiewitsch2017finite} and their classification via their Weyl groupoids (a.k.a. generalized root systems) \cite{heckenberger2008generalization,heckenberger2020hopf,bonfert2024weyl}, these changes of Borel are also of independent interest.

-Our narrow Verma modules are defined as follows.
+Our resolutionss are defined as follows.
 Let $()$ be the distinguished Borel subalgebra and $(n^m)$ the antidistinguished Borel subalgebra of $\mathfrak{gl}(m|n)$.
 We define the narrow Verma module $N^{()}(\lambda)$ to be the image of up to scalar, a unique nonzero homomorphism Verma modules sharing same character with different choice of Borels;

 Our main result can be stated as follows.

 \begin{theorem} Let $\mathfrak{g} = \mathfrak{gl}(m|n)$ and assume that $\lambda$ is a dominant integral and $\mathfrak{g}_{-1}$-generic weight.
 Then there exists an exact sequence of $\mathfrak{g}$-modules